 Social media can be a powerful thing

 Keep your supporters posted about your progress, from the time you start preparing your fundraiser to the day you hand in your donations.
-You can use Facebook, Twitter, Instagram and other platforms to showcase your hard work and help spread the word about your fundraiser and the cause you're raising money for.
+You can use Facebook, Twitter, Instagram and other platforms to showcase your hard work and help spread the word about your fundraiser and how it helps create a better world for children.

 Don't forget to tell us all about it!

-We love to hear about our supporter fundraisers.
-Send your photos and fundraising stories to email@example.com and we might even ask you to feature them on our Facebook page or in our newsletter.
+We love to hear what you're up to, so please send us your photos and fundraising stories to firstname.lastname@example.org and we might even ask you to feature them on our Facebook page or in our newsletter.